learn-co-curriculum/phase-4-model-view-controller-readme/README.md

 In a restaurant kitchen we have three key components:

-- A chef that makes the food
+- A chef who makes the food
-- A waiter that takes the order and brings out the food
+- A waiter who takes the food from the chef and brings it to the table
 - A table where the food is served to the customer

 Using this as an analogy, we can assign the following roles to each of our